LAME

 LAME is a software encoder that converts digital audio into the MP3 audio coding format.
 LAME is a free software project that was first released in 1998 and has incorporated many improvements since then, including an improved psychoacoustic model.
-The LAME encoder outperforms early encoders like L3enc and possibly the "gold standard encoder" MP3enc, both marketed by Fraunhofer.

 LAME was required by some programs released as free software, in which LAME was linked for MP3 support.
 This avoided including LAME itself, which used patented techniques and so required patent licenses in some countries.
 All relevant patents have since expired, and LAME is now bundled with Audacity.

 History

 Earliest versions

 Around mid-1998, Mike Cheng created LAME 1.0 as a set of modifications against the 8 Hz-MP3 encoder source code, and named the resulting encoder LAME, as a recursive acronym for "LAME Ain't an MP3 Encoder", as initial releases of the software lacked the ability to produce encoded MP3 streams without third-party code.
 (Later releases allowed LAME to function as a standalone MP3 encoder.)

 After some quality concerns were raised by others, he decided to start again from scratch based on the dist10 MPEG reference software sources.
 His goal was only to speed up the dist10 sources, and leave its quality untouched.
 That branch (a patch against the reference sources) became Lame 2.0 in October 1998.
 The project started to attract other contributors.
 Mike Cheng eventually left leadership and started working on tooLAME (an MP2 encoder).